SalishSeaCast/docs/work_env/hg_version_control.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sooner or later you will accidentally create a branch in your local repo.
-Using :command:`hg pull --rebase` with uncommitted changes and then commiting those changes is one way that an accidental branch can happen.
+Using :kbd:`hg pull --rebase` with uncommitted changes and then commiting those changes is one way that an accidental branch can happen.
-:command:`hg glog` is a variant of the :command:`hg log` command that shows an ASCII-art graph of the commit tree to the left of the commit log,
+:kbd:`hg glog` is a variant of the :kbd:`hg log` command that shows an ASCII-art graph of the commit tree to the left of the commit log,
 providing a way of visualizing branches.

-:command:`hg rebase` can be used to move the changes on an accidental branch to the tip of the repo.
+:kbd:`hg rebase` can be used to move the changes on an accidental branch to the tip of the repo.
 See the `scenarios section`_ of the `rebase extension docs`_ for diagrams and rebase command options for moving branches around in various ways.

 .. _scenarios section: http://mercurial.selenic.com/wiki/RebaseExtension#Scenarios